|GPS||N 33.6220 W116.6772|

 |Length||14.5 miles loop|

 Directions to Thomas Mountain Trail: From the South: take I-15 north then HWY-79 south to HWY 371: turn left and follow for 20 miles up into the mountains.
 You will come to a t-junction at HWY-74 go left.
-Thomas Mountain Road is a dirt road sign posted on your left before you reach Lake Hemit.
+Thomas Mountain Trail is a dirt off-road trail, sign posted on your left before you reach Lake Hemit.